 - The Singularity: Debated in the episode The Singularity.

 - Stop Being Stereotypical: Picks apart the Unfortunate Implications of this attitude in Gay people who hate gay people.

 - Straw Hypocrite: The episode Catholic values: Show compassion for gay people by firing them for no reason.

 - That Came Out Wrong: Invoked in the episode It got stuck?

-- Transsexual: Seems like she was born a male (or as it has been put "Assigned the gender"), but has since gone through the process of becoming a female.
+- Transsexual: Seems like she was assigned the male gender, but has since gone through the process of transitioning to female.

 - Totalitarian Utilitarian: Debated in Why Not Immortality?.